5 Ways to implement Structured Literacy instructional methods (Blog image)

 Is structured literacy part of the Science of Reading?

 The Structured Literacy approach fits perfectly with the growing body of evidence supporting the Science of Reading, as it provides a clear, methodical framework for teaching essential reading components.
 The Science of Reading is a comprehensive, evidence-based approach to reading instruction emphasizing the importance of explicit, systematic teaching of phonics, vocabulary, and comprehension skills.
-Structured Literacy instruction strives for all students, especially those with learning differences, to become proficient readers.
+When understanding what are the components of structured literacy, it’s important to remember that this strives for all students, especially those with learning differences, to become proficient readers.
 There is no debate for Structured Literacy vs. Science of Reading given the overwhelming evidence supporting the effectiveness of both in improving literacy outcomes for diverse learners.

 Implement Structured Literacy in schools with Nearpod’s support